openfun/marsha/README.md

 ### The storage & transcoding environment

-Source files (video, subtitles,...) are directly uploaded to an `S3` bucket by instructors, which triggers `MediaConvert` to generate all necessary video files (various formats and fragments & manifests for adaptive-bitrate streaming) into a destination `S3` bucket.
+Source files (video, documents, subtitles,...) are directly uploaded to an `S3` bucket by instructors.
+Depending the uploaded resource a lambda will be triggered to do different jobs:
+- Launch `MediaConvert` to generate all necessary video files (various formats and fragments & manifests for adaptive-bitrate streaming) into a destination `S3` bucket.
 Those files are then served through the `CloudFront` CDN.
+- Convert any kind of subtitles (also captions and transcripts) in [WebVTT](https://www.w3.org/TR/webvtt1/) format and encode them properly.
+- Resize thumbnails in many formats.
+- Copy documents from a source to a destination `S3` Bucket accessible through the `CloudFront` CDN.

 Lambdas are used to manage and monitor the process and report back to the `Django` backend.